janelia-flyem/buildem/README.md

 * Builds of all components should be specific to OS, compiler, and compiler version to minimize conflicts in [ABI](http://en.wikipedia.org/wiki/Application_binary_interface), and we are not sure that pre-compiled components (e.g., RPMs) are available for all target machines/compilers.
 * Third-party pre-built packages, like Enthought Python Distribution, are not viable due to licensing costs for cluster operation as well as inability to easily adapt to new dependencies.

-The FlyEM build system requires only a few installed components:
+Buildem requires only a few installed components:

 * C/C++ and fortran compilers
 * libcurl and https support (note that these components are usually present in standard OS builds but may need to be installed explicitly)
 * git
 * CMake 2.8+

 Note that python is built from source as well as all dependencies except for the above.
-The FlyEM build system does *not* try to minimize overall build time by reusing pre-compiled packages.
+Buildem does *not* try to minimize overall build time by reusing pre-compiled packages.
 The presence of multiple compiler versions across the different Fedora/RHEL versions and our very heterogeneous workstation environment requires developer attention and tracking of installs across multiple machines.

 ## The build process

-An empty directory is chosen as the *FlyEM build directory (FBD)* that is specific to OS, compiler versions, and component versions.
-The FBD can be thought of as a version-specific /usr/local and will contain bin, lib, include, and other standard directories.
-All automatically downloaded and compiled code will reside in the FBD's src directory.
-Note that the FBD should not be confused with any component's *build directory*, which can be either in the component's source directory or some user-chosen directory as in standard CMake use.
+An empty directory is chosen as a *Buildem prefix directory (BPD)* that is specific to OS, compiler versions, and component versions.
+The BPD can be thought of as a version-specific /usr/local and will contain bin, lib, include, and other standard directories.
+All automatically downloaded and compiled code will reside in the BPD's src directory.
+Note that the BPD should not be confused with any component's *build directory*, which can be either in the component's source directory or some user-chosen directory as in standard CMake use.

 The build process for a FlyEM application at /path/to/foo/code:

     % mkdir foo-build; cd foo-build
-    % cmake -DFLYEM_BUILD_DIR=/path/to/FBD  /path/to/foo/code
+    % cmake -DBUILDEM_DIR=/path/to/BPD  /path/to/foo/code
     % make

-_Note: If this is the first time a FlyEM application was compiled for this FBD, the build script will download the flyem-build repo into the FBD and the user will be prompted to re-run the cmake and make steps as above._
+_Note: If this is the first time a FlyEM application was compiled for this BPD, the build script will download the buildem repo into the BPD and the user will be prompted to re-run the cmake and make steps as above._

 That's it.
 The build scripts will do the following steps (mostly following the ExternalProject_Add flow):